Printer's key: Examples

+The examples above are not exhaustive; other key configurations may be used, especially in editions published following the advent of digital printing and print on demand.

 First edition vs. first printing

 Bibliographers usually define a first edition as all printings from substantially the same type setting, no matter how many printings are done.
 Book collectors tend to define first edition as the first printing of the first edition.

-Why numbers are removed rather than added
+Why key characters are removed rather than added

-With each successive reprint, the publisher needs to instruct the printer to change the impression number.
-In practice, if the plates (in offset printing) have been kept, a number can be erased, but nothing can be added.
-In this arrangement, all the printer must do is "rub off" the last number in sequence.
-Changing only the outer number requires the fewest possible changes to the page of characters, which means the smallest possible charge to the publisher.
-In the days of letterpress printing, where each character was a metal block, all the printer had to do was to pick out the relevant blocks from the "sheet"; then the stack of blocks, which had been laboriously laid out when the page was first set up, could be inked for the reprint.
-In the case of a Linotype slug, the lowest number could be filed off and the slug reused.
-For offset printing with metal plates, the number can be erased without damaging the rest of the plate.
+With each successive reprint, the publisher needs to instruct the printer to change the impression character.
+In practice, if the plates (in offset printing) have been kept, a character can be erased, but nothing can be added.
+In this arrangement, all the printer need do is "rub off" the last character in sequence.
+Changing only the outer character requires the fewest possible changes to the page of characters, which means the smallest possible charge to the publisher.
+In the days of letterpress printing, where each character was a metal block, all the printer had to do was to pick out the relevant block(s) from the "sheet"; the remaining stack of blocks, which had been laboriously laid out when the page was first set up, could then be inked for the reprint.
+In the case of a Linotype slug, the lowest character could be filed off and the slug reused.
+For offset printing with metal plates, the character can be erased without damaging the rest of the plate.
 In each case, the change is minimal.